srinivasmathur/Grab-AI-/README.md

 The final ensemble model was trained on all the datasets (df1,df2....) except the df0 which was used as  a test set.

-The Model achieved Roc_auc score of 0.704
+The Model achieved Roc_auc score of 0.704 on the test set.